-I've been trying to get better at documenting the little jobs I do here and there, that I often do so quickly that it's only once they're out the door and in the mail that I realize I never snapped a photo of them.
-This was a batch of change of address cards I recently sent out to friends and family around the world.
-I'm so tired of all the dull airmail stamps out there that I created my own airmail rubber stamp
+I’ve been trying to get better at documenting the little jobs I do here and there—ones I do so quickly that it’s only once they’re out the door and in the mail that I realize I never snapped a photo of them.
+This was a batch of change-of-address cards I recently sent to friends and family around the world.
+I was so tired of all the dull airmail stamps out there that I created my own.

 moving_letters.jpg